ahmad8798/country-search-app/README.md

 ```

 **Description:**
-- The

- `useFilteredCountries` hook takes a list of countries and filters it based on the selected region and search term.
+- The `useFilteredCountries` hook filters the list of countries based on the selected region and search term.
+It returns the filtered list of countries.

 ## Helper Functions